rin2021/Computer-Science-101-/Src/Computer-Science-101.md

 * Keep in mind that this course uses **JavaScript** for exercises.

 ## What is a string?
-In computer science a string is **a series of letters**.
+In computer science, a string is **a series of letters or a sequence of characters**.
 In JavaScript, a string is written within double quotes:
 ```javascript
 print("This is a string.");
 ```